-Despite a few laughs (physical comedy is hard to resist sometimes), director Raja Gosnell's adaptation of one of the most popular Saturday-morning cartoons in American history is only going to appeal to families desperate to beat the heat in an air-conditioned matinee.
-Even Harris, who has become one of those dependable movie savers in a string of comedies, and Azaria, who's a gifted, family-friendly comedian, can't save this live-action/CGI hybrid from disappointing nostalgia-seeking grown-ups and all but the youngest of kids.
+Despite a few laughs, this adaptation of one of the most popular Saturday-morning cartoons in U.S. history is only going to appeal to families with Smurf-obsessed kids.
+Even Harris, who has become one of those dependable movie savers in a string of comedies, and Azaria, who's a gifted, family-friendly comedian, can't save director Raja Gosnell's live-action/CGI hybrid from disappointing nostalgia-seeking grown-ups and all but the youngest of kids.

-On the smurfy side, there are a few decent one-liners, like when the Smurfs joke about their personality-named brothers left back in the village (nobody misses "Passive-Aggressive Smurf"), or look shocked when Patrick snaps an apparent expletive that only involves variations of the word "smurf."
+On the smurfy side, there are a few decent one-liners here, and physical comedy is hard to resist sometimes.
+The Smurfs joke about their personality-named brothers left back in the village (nobody misses "Passive-Aggressive Smurf"), or look shocked when Patrick snaps an apparent expletive that only involves variations of the word "smurf."
 And, yes, Gargamel stomping around Manhattan with his faithful devilish cat has an inherent comedic appeal, but it's not enough to sustain a paper-thin plot.
 As Grouchy appropriately says at the end of the Smurfs' urban adventure, "I didn't hate it as much as I thought I would.
 But I still hated it."

-Families can talk about the appeal of remaking old cartoons into movies.
+Families can talk about the appeal of remaking old cartoons like The Smurfs into movies.
 Do you think the goal is to share the cartoons with a new generation or to appeal to grown-ups who remember the cartoons from their own youth?

 What are the movie's messages?
 What do the characters learn over the course of the film?